thi-ng/umbrella/packages/transducers/README.md

 #### `compR(rfn: Reducer<any, any>, fn: (acc, x) => any): Reducer<any, any>`

-Helper function to build reducers.
+Helper function to compose reducers.

 #### `iterator<A, B>(tx: Transducer<A, B>, xs: Iterable<A>): IterableIterator<B>`

 Similar to `transduce()`, but emits results as ES6 iterator (and hence doesn't use a reduction function).

 #### `reduce<A, B>(rfn: Reducer<A, B>, acc: A, xs: Iterable<B>): A`